What we’re doing to keep everyone safe.

 - External Sunday chapel attendance

-In addition, we’ve canceled any in-person alumni and family activities for the duration of April.
-For events occurring on- or off-campus in May and beyond, we will update our community when we have more information.
+In addition, we’ve canceled any in-person alumni and family activities until further notice.
+For events occurring on- or off-campus, we will update our community when we have more information.
 Alumni Chapter Meetings and Parent and Family Connection meetings will now be conducted virtually.

 What You Should Know about COVID-19